Reputation, Learning and Project Choice in Frictional Economies: Qualitative Comparisons

 \subsection{No-Learning Version}

-In contrast with our original model, where the agent's underlying type was the hidden binary variable $\theta\in \{L,H\}$, and $\pi$ reflected the posterior belief, here I assume the actual underlying type is $\pi \in [0,1]$ and it stays \textit{constant} over time.
+In contrast to our original model, where the agent's underlying type was a hidden binary variable $\theta\in \{L,H\}$, and $\pi$ reflected the posterior belief, here I assume the actual underlying type is $\pi \in [0,1]$, and it remains \textit{constant} over time.
 Specifically, when a type-$\pi$ agent selects a type-$q$ project, the success arrives with the rate of $\lambda_q \pi$.
 The underlying reason behind studying this benchmark case is to understand how the learning process impacts the optimal matching sets.

 The major changes happen in the Bellman equation for the matching value function.
 First, the Bayesian learning component that includes the $\pi$-derivative of $v_q(\pi)$ is no longer present.
 Second, the exit option at the time of success is $1+w(\pi)$ instead of $1+w(1)$.
-This is owed to the fact that the agent's type is persistent and she leaves the match with the same reputation that she entered.
+This is due to the fact that the agent's type is persistent and she leaves the match with the same reputation she entered with.
 Formally, the no-learning Bellman equation for the matching value function is: